-Burglary is one of the most serious crimes you can commit.
-Depending on the severity of your actions, you will be charged with a second or third-degree crime and face serious, life-changing consequences.
+Burglary is one of the most serious crimes a person can commit.
+Depending on the severity of the actions, a person can be charged with a second- or third-degree crime and face serious, life-changing consequences.

 What is Burglary?

-- Enter a research facility, structure, or separately secured or occupied portion of a structure
+- Enter a facility, structure, or separately secured or occupied portion of a structure

 - At a time not open to the public